Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Introduction

-Brady has already initiated this project and has found all the three-element minimal Taylor algebras in unpublished work based on the results of this paper.
-Up to term-equivalence and permutations of the domain, there are exactly $24$ minimal Taylor algebras on a domain of size $3$.
+Brady has already initiated the project of enumerating minimal Taylor algebras~\cite{brady:notes}.
+In particular, he has proved that, up to term-equivalence and permutations of the domain, there are exactly $24$ minimal Taylor algebras on a domain of size $3$.
 This gives us a concrete list of the hardest tractable CSPs on the 3-element domain, refining the main result of~\cite{Bulatov06:three-element}.
+In an unpublished work of a subset of the authors and Albert Vucaj, the number of cases required to state the 3-element dichotomy was further reduced by means of the pp-constructibility technique from~\cite{Barto18:wonderland}.